Information for patients

 If you have been referred exclusively for an x-ray, there is no need to schedule an appointment.

 Please dress comfortably and sensibly, as some dental materials might adhere to or stain clothing.

 After most procedures, it is advisable to cool the affected area; please make sure to have sufficient supplies for cold compresses at home.

 Please let us know if you suffer from a prohibitive fear of dental treatments.
 If so, our first visit will only consist of evaluation and advice.
-For the procedure, you will receive appropriate medication before the treatment, or full anesthesia.
-Our anesthesia team will provide you with information about associated costs.
+If necessary you will receive appropriate medication before the procedure.

 What to expect